lightscript/lightscript.org/pages/docs/docs.md

 `not` may be removed from the language in the future.

-## Function Definition
+## Functions and Methods

-JavaScript has half a dozen ways to define a function; LightScript unifies that to just one, consistent across contexts.
+JavaScript has half a dozen ways to define a function;
+LightScript unifies that to just one, consistent across contexts.

 The basic syntax comes from stripping down the fat arrow: